 In 2006 I received a certificate of recommendation for the “Premio Algarotti” of the Rotary Youth Leadership Award, the master of ethics and personalities sponsored by Rotary.

-Nel 2010 I was also chosen by the Rotary District 2060 to take part of the Group Study Exchange program of Rotary International in California, a unique opportunity for cultural and professional exchange for people between 25 and 40 years, in the early stages of their careers.
+In 2010 I was also chosen by the Rotary District 2060 to take part of the Group Study Exchange program of Rotary International in California, a unique opportunity for cultural and professional exchange for people between 25 and 40 years, in the early stages of their careers.

 For two consecutive years from 2007 to 2008 instead I won with the Club of Montebelluna and the Venice-Mestre one the ERIC Twin Club Awards, the European prize for Best International Twinning, sponsored by Rotaract International.

-I’m also President of the Fencing Club of Montebelluna, a Club with more than 45 athletes.
+From 2012 to 2017 I’ve been President of the Fencing Club of Montebelluna, a Club with more than 45 athletes.
 In previous years I have held the position of Advisor and Instructor at the same club.
 In 2007 I ended the career as a professional fencing athlete with a roll of one world podium, five national podiums and sixteen inter-regional ones.
 In 2007 and 2008 I received a plaque of merit for having honored the city of Montebelluna with the achieved sporting results, and in 2009 the city of Trevignano has rewarded me for achievements throughout my career as an athlete of fencing.